Yolizmatqui/Yolizmatqui/README.md

 ## Ultimate goal
 I want to Collaborate on deeply challenging projects.
 I'm particularly interested in:
   - Open-source: Creating free software for people and progress.
-  - Startups: Solving hard, meaningful problems and give ideas.
+  - Startups: Solving hard, meaningful problems and contribute ideas.
   - Research: Pushing the boundaries of science and its understanding.
 Build deep technical mastery in each and every area and make a synthesis of it.